abhilashkasarla/COVID-19-detection/README.md

-# COVID-19-detection
+# COVID-19 and Pneumonia Detection Chest X-Ray Images

-COVID-19 and Pneumonia Detection Using Chest X-Ray
+Detection of COVID-19 and Pneumonia from frontal chest X-Ray images